fishcus/KAP-manual/en/upgrade/upgrade_kapp.en.md

 7. Confirm the License:

    Confirm the license file in the new directory of KAP.
+8. Please ensure the JDK version is *1.8*.

-8. Start the KAP Plus instance:
+9. Start the KAP Plus instance:

    If you are upgrading from KAP Plus <3.0, the project dictionary will be upgraded and metadata will backup automatically in the upgrade process.